What are Azure Durable Functions

 Multiple Function execution

-The durable function helps you to execute a sequence of functions, i.e., the chain of functions quickly.
-When I am saying the chain of function meaning the functions will execute sequentially.
-The output of the first function will be the input for the second function, and again, the output of the second function will be the input for the third function.
+The durable function helps you execute a sequence of functions, i.e., the chain of functions, quickly.
+When I say chain of functions, I mean the functions will execute sequentially.
+The output of the first function will be the input for the second function, and the output of the second function will be the input for the third function.

 durable functions